 Careful landscaping provides privacy for mourners, obscuring access roads and giving natural areas for reflection & remembrance in different garden & green spaces.

 New crematorium designs work with the landscape to bring a tranquil quality to the building with the use of natural timbers in our catafalques and furniture, we are bringing the outside in.

 New designs create an emotional, reflective and contemplative building, closely connected to nature, inclusive of a ceremonial hall and condolence space where food and drink can be served.

 We create furniture in different hardwoods, to work with the architecture of the building and provide comfortable seating which makes the best use of the space.
-The oak benches shown in the image were specially stained to a dark colour to contrast with the lightness of the building.
-The benches are linked together and sit in a natural curve around the catafalque and matching lectern.

 Like the geography of the area and architecture of the building, we consider each project unique and reflect this in our individually tailored design work.
 We can refurbish existing chapels or install new designs that respond to the changes in design of crematoria.

 The Eastbourne Crematorium pictured to the right was commissioned by Lewes and Eastbourne Councils in August 2018 and was completed in November 2018 .
 Treske were challenged to transform the interior of the main chapel included the following items: reworking and updating the existing catafalque by cladding with new oak panels and contrasting ebonised rails, supplying new solid oak benches for a chapel that featured removable sections in the front rows to facilitate wheelchair access.
 Treske also created bespoke crematoria furniture items including: a new lectern with integrated controls and AV features, an organ screen, pew frontals and a console table all with a design and finish that linked with the chapel interior.